Charmungo98/project1-ivar-the-boneless/README.md

 * Header

+![Header-image] (assets/readme-images/header.png)

-    - The header contains a nuetral image background and a responsive navigation bar positioned across the top of the screen.
+    - The header contains a nuetral background image and a responsive navigation bar positioned across the top of the screen.

     - The navigation bar is identical in all pages and contains links to all pages to facilitate navigation across the site.
 It also has a hover effect that changes color to provide feedback to the customer for a better user experience.

 * Footer

+![Header-image] (assets/readme-images/footer.png)

     - The footer includes a smaller version of the logo and link to the business social media channels.

 ### 2.2.
-Landing Page
+Home Page

+![home-page-image] (assets/readme-images/home-page.png)

 * Images